 This page lists the various types of backflow prevention assemblies that are available.
 Some assemblies can be tested to ensure that they are working while others cannot.
-Typically, each assembly is designed to be used for a specific process hazard level application: low, medium or high hazard level.
+Typically, each assembly is designed to be used for a specific process hazard level application: Minor, Moderate or Severe hazards.

 Residential Irrigation